 Affirmative consent is a voluntary agreement to engage in sexual contact.
 Affirmative consent must be informed, freely and actively given, and consist of a mutually agreeable and understandable exchange of words or actions.
 Affirmative consent is clear, knowing and voluntary.
 Affirmative consent is active, not passive, and can be revoked at any time.
 Silence, in and of itself, cannot be interpreted as affirmative consent.
 Affirmative consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and conditions of) sexual activity.
-Past consent does not imply future consent.
-Affirmative consent to engage in one form of sexual activity does not imply consent to engage in any other sexual activity.
+Past consent does not imply future consent to engage in any other sexual activity.
 Affirmative consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with any other person.